Active Record Relation

 having_clause_ast = having_clause.ast unless having_clause.empty?

-key = if klass.composite_primary_key?
+key = if model.composite_primary_key?

 primary_key.map { |pk| table[pk] }